ddewaele/ddewaele.github.io/_posts/2016-12-30-http-communication-with-apache-nifi.md

 ## Thoughts and use-cases

 - Very simple processor with only 1 outgoing relationship (success)
-- No error transitions possible
+- Limited to GET requests (hence the name)
+- No error transitions possible.
+The processor will simply go into error if it cannot reach the server, or receives a non 2xx code.
 - Does not allow for incoming connections
 - Good for simple polling scenarios, where NiFi needs to periodically fetch data from a remote resource.

 <a name="PostHTTP"></a>